Sunday, June 30, 2019

 Father's Day Special: Greatest Life Lesson

-I have followed and learned from our world's best teachers, and they are the source of inspiration and motivation on how to live well, living with dignity and a sense of purpose.
+I have followed and learned from the world's best teachers, who inspire and motivate me to live well, with dignity and a sense of purpose.

 From the Dalai Lama to Deepak Chopra, both world-renowned teachers have guided me on the path of spirituality through powerful knowledge and wisdom.

-Master Del Pe, a modern Sage and life mentor, has also significantly impacted my life and led me on the path to higher consciousness and balanced life.
+Master Del Pe, a modern Sage and life mentor, has also significantly impacted my life and led me to a higher consciousness and balanced life.

-But today, I give my highest honor and gratitude to the one who gave me life in this world and continues leading my life through his words and actions.
-He is none other than my Father.
-My great teacher and life mentor.
+But today, I give my highest honor and gratitude to the one who gave me life in this world and continues to lead my life through his words and actions.
+He is none other than my Father, my great teacher and life mentor, whose role in my life cannot be overstated.
+His guidance has been a beacon of light in my darkest moments, and his wisdom has shaped my understanding of the world.

 For 3 decades of my existence, I have been grateful for the great life I have been given.
 I may not have had the gift of a more comfortable and luxurious life when growing up, but I know that I am filled with love and affection.

-Today I feel so blessed that God has given us a responsible and loving Father, and I will forever be grateful for all the sacrifices he made to fulfill our needs and his continued guidance even up to this time.
+Today, I feel so blessed that God has given us a responsible and loving Father.
+I will forever be grateful for all his sacrifices to fulfill our needs and his continued guidance even up to this time.
+His selfless sacrifices have been a testament to the power of family and the importance of putting others' needs before our own.

 © 2019 Del Cusay